Hopwood DePree: Hopwood Hall

 Between 2017 and 2024, the council spent £557,000 for essential repairs, with almost £1m more contributed by Historic England.
 DePree claims he contributed his own money to the project: a total of £581,000 by 2024 and by 2025 that total had increased to £750,000.
 By 2022, one wing was stabilised to prevent its collapse and a new slate roof was added, but there were still major structural issues in the interior, such as missing sections of ceilings or floors.
 DePree has been supported in his renovation work by volunteers, some of whom have found the work to help with their well-being and mental health.

 At the end of October 2024, RBC opted not to renew their agreement with DePree, after seven years and four renewals because, they asserted, the conditions of the agreement had yet to be met.
 The decision came after the council's cabinet commissioned consultants to determine the viability of DePree's plans for the hall.
 The consultants determined the plans were "unlikely to be able to secure future public or private funding".
 RBC council leader, Neil Emmott, commenting on the decision said, "Public assets are owned by our residents and we cannot allow them to transfer to a private individual without a great deal of care".

 By December 2024, 4000 people had signed a petition asking the council to let DePree and his volunteers resume their work on the hall.
 In September 2025, Hopwood DePree filed a lawsuit against RBC in the High Court of Justice.
 DePree asserted that he upheld his end of the agreement, and the council had failed to uphold theirs.
+The two-day High Court trial is scheduled for 29-30 September 2026.